Travels with Rob McGeary in the Kimberley

 I have been fortunate to visit the Kimberley six times since 1993, and there’s not much I haven’t seen.
 Needless to say, it’s a place dear to my heart, with so many highlights.
 “Discovered” by a film team in 1983 are the unique beehive domes of the Bungle Bungle Range, a series of stunning formations where you can explore cool, narrow chasms and walk dry riverbeds.

 At the remote Mitchell Plateau, the multi-tiered Mitchell Falls is breathtaking, showcasing the majesty of the region.
-And then there’s Bell Gorge (now known as Dalmanyi), a deep, winding chasm through the King Leopold Ranges (today referred to as the Wunaamin Miliwundi Ranges).
-The Indigenous rock art is also incredibly special: Bradshaw Art (also known as Gwion Gwion) must be seen to be appreciated, and the knowledge of expert guides is invaluable to truly understand its significance.
+And then there’s Bell Gorge, a deep, winding chasm through the Wunaamin Miliwundi Ranges.
+The Indigenous rock art is also incredibly special: Gwion Gwion (Bradshaw) Art must be seen to be appreciated, and the knowledge of expert guides is invaluable to truly understand its significance.

 Envisioned by Lord Alistair McAlpine in 1988, Cable Beach Club is perched on dunes overlooking the magnificent Indian Ocean.
 The accommodation and lush gardens have a strong Asian influence, a homage to the region’s original pearl divers.
 The Japanese restaurant, Zensai, is outstanding and don’t miss having a cocktail at Sunset Bar and Grill to watch the day disappear.
 The two pools allow for both family fun and a quieter adults-only experience.
 If you’re like me, you’ll never want to leave.

 APT has three luxury lodges in the Kimberley, providing a memorable glamping experience.
 Canvas cabins come with comfortable king beds and ensuites.
 The dining facilities offer a wonderful Outback experience, where guests enjoy al fresco meals under the stars or around a fire.
 We are constantly investing in these properties to ensure they continue to set the standard in Kimberley accommodation.
-This year is no exception with the multi-million dollar upgrade to our Bell Gorge Wilderness Lodge.
+In 2020, in preparation for the 2021 season, there was a multi-million dollar upgrade to our Bell Gorge Wilderness Lodge.

 Need to Know – Bell Gorge Wilderness Lodge Upgrade

-Each cabin is spaciously positioned more than 10 metres apart and all feature a private deck, overlooking the King Leopold (Wunaamin Miliwundi) escarpment.
+Each cabin is spaciously positioned more than 10 metres apart and all feature a private deck, overlooking the Wunaamin Miliwundi escarpment.
 The lodge’s dining facilities, recreational areas and staff accommodation have also been upgraded.
 We’ve included new menus, activities and trails and maintained our commitment to offering tours with minimal impact on the natural environment, as the only major tour operator to have Advanced Eco-Certification in the region.